theislab/cellrank_reproducibility/README.rst

 Processed data, including spliced and unspliced count abundances, is available on `figshare <https://doi.org/10.6084/m9.figshare.c.5172299>`_.
-To ease reproducibility, our data examples can also be accessed trough CellRank's `dataset interface <https://cellrank.readthedocs.io/en/stable/api.html#module-cellrank.datasets>`_.
+To ease reproducibility, our data examples can also be accessed through CellRank's `dataset interface <https://cellrank.readthedocs.io/en/stable/api.html#module-cellrank.datasets>`_.

 Navigating this repository